SiyaoIsHiding/questdb_test_debug/docs/SWE 261P Project Part 5 Testable Design and Mocking.md

 To make the `Epoll` object work on a MacOS machine, we need to use a mock object because the `IoDispatcherLinux` can only be initialized on a Linux machine.
 Thus, to create testable code, we must mock objects.

 We added 1 JUnit test cases in `io.questdb.network.MockedEpollTest` to test the functionality of `IODispatcherLinux` and `Epoll`.
 First, we initialized the `ioDispatcherLinux` object with the mocked `Epoll` and `ioContextFactory`.
-We then tested the `io.questdb.network.IODispatcherLinux#close` function to confirm that both the `ioDispatcherLinux` and `Epoll` objects are closed properly.
+We then tested the `io.questdb.network.IODispatcherLinux#close` function to confirm that the `ioDispatcherLinux` can be closed properly, and `Epoll.closed()` is called as expected.

 By implementation of these tests, we increased the method coverage of `Epoll` and `IoDispatcherLinux` by 10% and 15% respectively, which was 0% previously.